 The Group estimates variable considerations to be included in the transaction price for the sale of electronics equipment with rights of return and volume rebates.
+NZ IFRS 15.126

 The Group has developed a statistical model for forecasting sales returns.
-The model uses the historical return data of each product to come up with expected return percentages.
+The model uses the historical return data of each product to estimate expected return percentages.
 These percentages are applied to determine the expected value of the variable consideration.
 Any significant changes in experience as compared to historical return pattern will impact the expected return percentages estimated by the Group.

 The Group's expected volume rebates are analysed on a per customer basis for contracts that are subject to a single volume threshold.
-Determining whether a customer will be likely entitled to rebate will depend on the customer's historical rebates entitlement and accumulated purchases to date.
+Determining whether a customer is likely to be entitled to rebate will depend on the customer's historical rebates entitlement and accumulated purchases to date.